 - whether the child may be the victim of child abuse and the concerning sexual behaviour may be a physical or behavioural indicator that this may be occurring.

-Concerning sexual behaviour in children is not a clear indicator that a child has been sexually abused, however if you form a reasonable belief that the child is being abused, and their parents/carers are unable or unwilling to protect the child from that abuse, you must report your reasonable belief to DHHS Child Protection and/or Victoria Police.
-For more information, see:
+Concerning sexual behaviour in children is not a clear indicator that a child has been sexually abused, however if you form a reasonable belief that the child is being abused, and their parents or carers are unable or unwilling to protect the child from that abuse, you must report your reasonable belief to DFFH Child Protection or Victoria Police.
+For more information, refer to

 Communicate with parents

 If you suspect that a student under 10 years of age has engaged in concerning sexual behaviour, the Principal (or delegate) should:

 - advise the parents or carers of the student who is engaging in the behaviour (unless there are reasonable grounds for believing that this would not be in the best interests of the child).
 In many instances, the parents or carers can assist school staff to ensure that the child is aware that their behaviour and conduct is not appropriate in a school environment